LEXUGE/nixos/README.md

 Follow the instructions and there you go.

 If you want to use `shadowsocks`, please create `secrets/shadowsocks.json`.

+If you want hibernate to work, please follow the instructions under `share.swapResumeOffset` in `local.nix`.

 ## Note
 If you are not on a NVMe SSD, please edit the script to fit `"${device}p2"` into `"${device}2"` (so does `"${device}p1"`).